liujch1998/infini-gram/api_doc.md

 **Please do not issue concurrent requests, and kindly wait 0.1 seconds between receiving the response and sending a new request.
 If our server is overloaded you might receive an error.**

-If you find this tool useful, please kindly cite our paper:
+If you find infini-gram useful, please kindly cite our paper:
 ```bibtex
 @article{Liu2024InfiniGram,
   title={Infini-gram: Scaling Unbounded n-gram Language Models to a Trillion Tokens},